Adebayo Adelabu: Political life

 Adelabu resigned from Central Bank Nigeria with the intention of seeking election into the governorship position of Oyo State in 2019.
 He made his intention official on June 20, 2018, when he visited the All Progressive Congress party secretariat in Ibadan to make his declaration and also pick up the governorship aspirant form.

 On September 30, 2018, he emerged as the gubernatorial candidate for the APC (All Progressives Congress) Party in Oyo State at the party primaries held at the Lekan Salami Stadium in Ibadan where contestants Joseph Tegbe, Niyi Akintola and four others withdrew from the race with some pledging their unwavering support to Mr Adelabu.

 On March 9, 2019, Adelabu lost to Oluwaseyi Makinde of the People Democratic Party in the 2019 Oyo gubernatorial election in Oyo state.

 In 2022, he resigned from the All Progressive Party (APC) and defected to Accord party after he lost the primary election to Teslim Folarin who emerged as the APC gubernatorial candidate.
 He emerged and contested for the Governor of Oyo state under the umbrella of Accord Party after the previous candidate Ayodele Oyajide stepped down.

 On July 27, 2023, Adelabu was included in President Bola Ahmed Tinubu's 28-man ministerial nomination.

 He was made minister of power by president Bola Tinubu on August 16, 2023.
+Adelabu resigned from office as a Federal Minister of Power on April 22, 2026.

+Former minister of Power, Bayo Adelabu, lost the APC gubernatorial primary election after securing 19,193 votes behind Senator Buhari who secured 37,265 votes finishing second.
+The contest was eventually won by Senator Sarafadeen Alli, a senator representing Oyo South Senatorial district in the National Assembly who was declared as the party's flagbearer with 578,143 votes.

+In July 2026, following his loss to Senator Sharafadeen Alli in the APC governorship primary in Oyo State, Adelabu denied reports that he was planning to defect to the Allied People's Movement (APM) ahead of the 2027 general elections.
+In a statement issued by his media aide, Femi Awogboro, Adelabu described as "false and unfounded" claims that his personal assistant, Ajiboye Akande, had met with APM members to facilitate his defection, and affirmed that he remained "a committed member of the APC" who continued to regard President Bola Tinubu as his political mentor.